Johnweii25/Johnweii25.github.io/contents/home.md

 <code>weidou99@gmail.com</code>

 #### Education
-**University of Chinese Academy of Sciences,Changchun Institute of Optics,Fine Mechanicsand Physics,Chinese Academy of Sciences,** Master of Science in Engineering (2022 - 2025)
-**Supervisor: Zongxuan Li** https://people.ucas.ac.cn/~0064452
+**University of Chinese Academy of Sciences,** Master of Science in Engineering (2022 - 2025) **Changchun Institute of Optics,Fine Mechanicsand Physics,Chinese Academy of Sciences,** **Supervisor: Zongxuan Li** https://people.ucas.ac.cn/~0064452

 • Strarted to do some research on Coded Aperture Snapshot Spectral Imaging, luckily meet the graduation requirements.